wavemotion-dave/A7800DS/README.md

 * SUPERCART_LARGE  Games that are 144+K in size with the extra 16K bank 0 fixed at 0x4000
 * SUPERCART_RAM    Games that are 128+K in size with extra 16K of RAM at 0x4000
 * SUPERCART_ROM    Games that are 128+K in size with bank 6 fixed at 0x4000
+* SUPERCART_RAMX2  Games that are 128+K in size with extra 32K of RAM at 0x4000 (bankswitched in 16K chunks)
 * ACTIVISION       Mostly for Double Dragon and Rampage by Activision
 * ABSOLETE         Only for the F-18 Hornet game by Absolete Entertainment
 * FRACTALUS        Only for the Rescue on Fractalus prototype (not a complete game but neat to see)